Paper Girls: Television

 On July 11, 2019, Deadline reported that Amazon had given a series commitment to a television adaption of Paper Girls from studios Legendary Television and Plan B. Toy Story 4 co-writer Stephany Folsom had been slated to pen the adaptation of the graphic novel.
 Executive producers would be series creator Vaughan, writer Folsom, and studio Plan B. On July 23, 2020, Amazon ordered the television adaptation to series.
-On April 26, 2021, Deadline reported that Sofia Rosinsky, Camryn Jones, Riley Lai Nelet and Fina Strazza were cast as Mac Coyle, Tiffany Quilkin, Erin Tieng and KJ Bradman respectively.
+On April 26, 2021, Deadline reported that Sofia Rosinsky, Camryn Jones, Riley Lai Nelet and Fina Strazza were cast as Mac Coyle, Tiffany Quilkin, Erin Tieng and KJ Brandman respectively.
 On July 31, 2021, Folsom stepped down as co-showrunner of the series.
 Paper Girls premiered on July 29, 2022.
 Filming for the second season began in June 2022.
 In September 2022, the series was canceled after one season.